The Pebble card

 Having difficulty finding the right books?

 Are you or your family facing a new or challenging situation?
 We all experience times in our lives when we need some information and guidance.
 Please see our Life matters - how libraries can help webpage, for help and advice.
-Our reading lists also cover a wide range of topics for all ages.

 Visit our Early Years section for information and advice about reading and literacy for young children.
 The first few years are the most important in your child's learning and development.
 As a parent or carer you have the biggest influence during this time and there are a number of ways in which you can help with their early development.